 In October 2009, the U.S. Department of Energy (DOE) notified us that we had been selected for a \$200 million grant for our advanced metering system (AMS) and intelligent grid (IG) projects.
 In March 2010, we and the DOE completed negotiations and finalized the agreement.
 The DOE will reimburse us 50% of our eligible costs until the total amount of the grant has been paid.
-We will use \$150 million of the grant funding to accelerate completion of our current deployment of advanced meters by 2012, instead of 2014 as originally scheduled.
+Through June 30, 2010, we have requested \$42 million of grant proceeds from the DOE of which \$33 million has been received.
+We will use \$150 million of the grant funding to accelerate completion of our current deployment of advanced meters to 2012, instead of 2014 as originally scheduled.
 We will use the other \$50 million from the grant to begin deployment of an electric distribution grid automation strategy in a portion of our service territory over the next three years.
-It is expected that the portion of the IG project subject to funding by D OE will cost approximately \$115 million.
+It is expected that the portion of the IG project subject to funding by DOE will cost approximately \$115 million.
 We believe the IG has the potential to provide a significant improvement in grid planning, operations, maintenance and customer service for our distribution system.